rototor/pdfbox-graphics2d/README.md

 - Note: Not all PDF viewer can handle all fonts correctly.
 E.g. PDFBox 1.8 was not able to handle fonts right.
 But nowadays all PDF viewers should be able to handle fonts fine.
 - Note: Not all java.awt.Paint's supported by this library can be used with text.
 You may loose some effects.
-- Note: Underline and Strike through are currently not supported.
+- Note: TextAttribute.UNDERLINE, TextAttribute.STRIKETHROUGH and TextAttribute.LIGATURES are currently not supported.
+- Note: TextAttribute.BACKGROUND is currently not supported.
 - Note: There is no Bidi support at the moment.
-See PDFBox the [problems](https://issues.apache.org/jira/browse/PDFBOX-3550) has with rendering RTL languages at the moment.
+See the [problems](https://issues.apache.org/jira/browse/PDFBOX-3550) PDFBox has with rendering RTL languages at the moment.

 On the other site rendering a text using vector shapes has the following properties:
 - The text is always displayed the same.
 They will be no differences between the PDF viewers.